Looking for a flat or house to rent

 - Is there storage for bicycles?

 - Does the property have a parking space?
-Threshold recommends that you get confirmation that a parking space is provided with the accommodation in writing from your letting agent or landlord before handing over any money.
+If it does, Threshold recommends that you get confirmation that a parking space is provided with the accommodation in writing from your letting agent or landlord before handing over any money.

 - Is there a bus route or other public transport nearby?